kubedb/cli/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 ### Configure Existing Prometheus Server

-If you already have a Prometheus server running and configured to discover Kubernetes service endpoints using those annotations, you don't need any additional configuration.
-It should automatically detect the endpoint and collect metrics from it.

-If you haven't configured it to discover service endpoints yet, you have to add above scrapping job in the `ConfigMap` used to configure the Prometheus server.
+If you already have a Prometheus server running, you have to add above scrapping job in the `ConfigMap` used to configure the Prometheus server.
 Then, you have to restart it for the updated configuration to take effect.

 >If you don't use a persistent volume for Prometheus storage, you will lose your previously scrapped data on restart.